bellflight/AVR-Python-Libraries/README.md

    start with "vrc/".
 2. "payload": These are the keys of the payload for the message.
    This is a list of key entries (see below).
-3. "docs": This is an optional Markdown string that explains what this message does.
+3. "docs": This is an optional list of Markdown strings that explains what this message does.
+Each list item is a new line.

 The key entries for a message have the following elements: